mircealungu/twil/README.md

 # Week 4

-* Golzadeh et al. - Ris and Fall of GHActions - https://e1.pcloud.link/publink/show?code=XZsrcFZXPvoKfud5xzpepl3ryJA6YriEIi7
+* Golzadeh et al. - Rise and Fall of GHActions - https://e1.pcloud.link/publink/show?code=XZsrcFZXPvoKfud5xzpepl3ryJA6YriEIi7

+## Philosophy

+* Heidegger = dasein = being-there; sometime you have to invent a new word to explain a new concept;